 9. Be selfish.

 Put your own needs first, not those of the person asking.
-If you prioritize her needs over yours, I can tell you from experience that you will feel stress and resentment.
+If you prioritize her needs over yours, I can tell you from experience that you'll feel resentment and stress.
 You'll wind up living your life according to someone else's agenda, rather than your own – a recipe for exhaustion and discontent.

 Learning to say no brings freedom.
-After all, it makes time for us to say "Yes!" to the things we really care about.
+It lets us use our precious time wisely.
+Saying no enables us to say "Yes!" to the things we really care about.